 Tax Code Section 23.129 allows chief appraisers and tax assessor-collectors to waive certain penalties for failing to file or timely file a declaration or tax statement for motor vehicles, dealer's heavy equipment or retail manufactured housing inventory.
 A chief appraiser or collector may waive a penalty only if the taxpayer's failure to file or timely file the declaration or statement was a result of a disaster or an event beyond the taxpayer's control destroyed the taxpayer's property or records.
 The taxpayer must file a written application for the waiver not later than the 30th day after the date the declaration or statement was required to be filed and the taxpayer must otherwise be in compliance with Tax Code Chapter 23.

-Under Tax Code Section 26.08, if a school district adopts a tax rate that exceeds the rollback tax rate, the registered voters of the district determine whether to approve the adopted tax rate at an election.
+Under Tax Code Section 26.08(a) and (a-1), if a school district adopts a tax rate that exceeds the voter-approval tax rate, the registered voters of the district determine whether to approve the adopted tax rate at an election.
 When a school district needs to increase expenditures because of a disaster (including a tornado, hurricane, flood, or other calamity) and the Governor has requested federal disaster assistance for the school district's area, an election is not required to approve the tax rate for the tax year after the disaster.
 This does not include a drought.

 Tax Code Section 31.032 allows homeowners and some small businesses whose property is damaged in a disaster and are located in a designated disaster area to pay their taxes in four installments.
 For small businesses, this includes real and personal property that is owned or leased by a business entity that has gross receipts under a threshold adjusted by the Comptroller's office.

 The installment payments apply to taxes imposed on the property by all taxing units on the tax bill before the first anniversary of the disaster.
-The property owner must pay at least one-fourth of the taxes before the Feb.
-1 delinquency date and provide notice that the person will be paying the remaining taxes in installments.
+The property owner must pay the first installment before the delinquency date (usually Feb.
+1) and provide notice that the person will be paying the remaining taxes in three equal installments.
 The remaining payments are due before April 1, June 1 and Aug.
 1, without any penalty or interest.
 If the delinquency date is not Feb.
 1, then other deadlines apply.
 If an installment payment is missed, the owner faces a 6 percent penalty and also must pay interest at 1 percent for each month of delinquency.

 Pursuant to Tax Code Section 31.032(h), for the 2009 tax year, the limit on gross receipts under Tax Code Section 31.032(a)(1)(A)(ii) is $5 million.
 For each subsequent tax year, the Comptroller's office is required to adjust the limit to reflect inflation by using the index that the Comptroller's office considers to most accurately report changes in the purchasing power of the dollar for consumers in this state and to publicize the adjusted limit.
 Each collector must use the adjusted limit as calculated by the Comptroller's office under this subsection to determine whether property is owned or leased by a business entity described by Tax Code Section 31.032(a)(1)(A)(ii).